tj-tusharjain/azure-compute-docs/articles/virtual-machines/disks-performance-options.md

 ### Caching

-High-scale Azure Virtual Machines that can use premium storage have a multitier caching technology called **BlobCache**. **BlobCache** uses a combination of the host RAM and local SSD for caching.
+High-scale Azure Virtual Machines that can use premium storage have a multitier caching technology called **BlobCache**. **BlobCache** is a caching solution built on RAM and SSDs that are locally attached to the server hosting the virtual machine (VM).
 This cache is available for Standard HDD, Standard SSD, and Premium SSD managed disks.
 With disk caching enabled, high-scale VMs can achieve levels of performance that exceed the underlying disk performance.
 To learn more, see [Disk caching](premium-storage-performance.md#disk-caching).

 ### Write accelerator